What's this about?

 What is what?

-Each and every piece of an app should serve an overarching purpose.
-To define that purpose, we identified all the user needs and pains based on the feedback from the first release.
-These in turn would enable us to trim down the potential featureset and inspire new solutions.
+Every part of an app should serve an overarching purpose.
+To define it, we identified all the user needs and pains from feedback on the first version.
+That helped us trim the feature set and uncover new solutions.

 Make it system(atic)

-Next, I created a game design which would implement those solutions.
-I introduced side riddles which would pop up randomly to incentivise users to explore and enjoy the city.
-The riddles were also extended with timers and an all or nothing mechanic.
-These would increase the stakes, pushing both collaboration and competition - a desired property.
-The remaining parts of the solution would be implemented on a mission design level.
+Next, I created a game design to implement those solutions.
+I introduced side riddles that appear randomly to encourage exploration and enjoyment of the city.
+I also expanded riddles with timers and an all or nothing mechanic, raising the stakes and supporting both collaboration and competition.

 Make it flow

-With the app being defined both on a systemic and analytical level, it was time to define the main user flows through the application.
-During this phase, a big part of the personalisation was moved from the onboarding to the tour in question.
-Furthermore, collecting memories was integrated into the whole flow, allowing for social media sharing.
+Once the app was defined on both a systemic and analytical level, I defined the main user flows.
+A large part of the personalisation moved from onboarding into the tour selection.
+I also integrated collecting memories throughout the flow, enabling social media sharing.

 Hear me out!